 A Further Generalization of the Fermat-Torricelli Point (pdf)

-Please click on the links below for more of my articles & publications.
+Please click on the links below for more of my older articles & publications.

 ARCHIVE OF MATHEMATICS EDUCATION (Articles uploaded earlier; e.g. Role of Proof - also in Spanish & Portuguese; Teaching Definitions; Future Of Secondary School Geometry - also in Spanish; Role of Technology in Math, etc.)